unadlib/reactant/website/docs/shared-app/reactant-share-migration-guide.md

 This guide covers the breaking changes introduced by the `reactant-share` tree-shaking fix.

+For the broader upgrade path that also covers React 18 alignment, `react-redux@8`, package entrypoint changes, and runtime tree-shaking changes across the monorepo, see the [Upgrade Guide: React 18 and Tree-Shaking Changes](../resources/upgrade-guide-react18-and-treeshaking.md).

 ## Why this changed

 Older versions of `reactant-share` exposed an umbrella root entry.
 The package root re-exported APIs from: